Kaysie04/Project-1/README.md

 # Screen Shot

 # Why it's awesome
 NPIWD is simple and easy to use.
-It gives you all the information you need in one place to know exactly how to prepare for your next camping or hiking trip.
+It gives you all the information you need in one place to know exactly how to prepare for your next hiking trip.

 # Deployed URL